joshmu/vscode-create-relative-file/README.md

 ![create-relative-file](assets/create-relative-file-preview.gif)

 I prefer to keep my hands on the keyboard but hate having to remember and specify a full path when creating files.
-This vscode plugin aims to solve this by allowing the user to create files relative to the active document they are currently working on.
+This vscode plugin aims to solve this by allowing the user to create files relative to the active document they are currently working in.

 ## Features